Titia Ex: Work

 Receiving international acclaim for her "Flower from the Universe", Ex establishes herself firmly as an LED artist Next, her "The Walk" is received well by critics and the general public wherever it is shown.
 "The Waiting" was selected winner in the Landscape category for the 2013 People's Choice Awards.
 The "Dolmen Light Tunnel" won the 2015 Lamp Lighting Solutions Award in the category Urban and Landscape Lighting.

+In 2026, Ex received the American Light Justice Now Award of Excellence for "Light Echo" which increased safety and accessibility in a bicycle tunnel in Amsterdam.